Your costs can add up quickly if your doctor doesn’t have a contract with your health plan. Learn more about out-of-network care here.

 You can see a very instructive cost comparison between an in-network bill of $2,800 and an out-of-network bill of $13,600, for the same care, here.

 Sometimes your health plan has limited options.
-Maybe your child has a rare disease, and a specialist or hospital renowned for treating that disease is not your network.
+Maybe your child has a rare disease, and a specialist or hospital renowned for treating that disease is not in your network.
 For the best care, you may have to go outside your network.

 Sometimes you can go out of network by accident.
 Say your primary care doctor refers you to a specialist.
 If you don’t make sure that specialist is in your network, you might wind up with a surprise after your appointment — when the bill informs you the specialist was not in your network.

-If you’re having surgery, don’t just ask if your surgeon takes your insurance; find out who else is involved in your care and if they are in your network.
+If you’re having surgery, don’t just ask if your surgeon takes your insurance; find out who else is involved in your care and whether they are in your network.
 If you don’t, you may receive extra billing from doctors who work with your in-network surgeon but don’t have contracts with your health plan.
 These can include radiologists, anesthesiologists, pathologists, emergency room doctors, neonatologists, or assistant surgeons.

 The best way to prevent a surprise bill is to know your health plan’s rules up front.
 Read your insurance policy, especially the Evidence of Coverage, which will describe in detail what your plan covers.
 Make sure you pay attention to what your plan does not cover.